Amelia Belle Casino: History

 The riverboat casino opened in July, 1995 as Bally's New Orleans Casino and owned by Bally Entertainment.
 The name was later changed to Bally’s Belle of New Orleans.

 In 2004, the casino managed to have the property re-assessed by the Louisiana Tax Commission for $6.5 million, citing the market prices of former casino boats, even though Bally's was still in operation at the time.
 Previously in 2002, Erroll Williams, the 3rd district assessor, assessed the riverboat at $21.6 million, noting a $33 million construction cost and a 12-year depreciation schedule.
-It had also previously been granted an exemption on a 3% tax increased imposed on other riverboat casinos in 2001.
+It had also previously been granted an exemption on a 3% tax increase imposed on other riverboat casinos in 2001.
 Also in 2004, a federal probe began into Bally's reduction of its tax liability by 70%, which saved the casino $1 million over 3 years.
 In late 2004, Columbia Sussex, looking to become a key player in casino operations, first expressed interest in purchasing the Bally's New Orleans property.
 The sale of Bally's New Orleans to Columbia Sussex was announced in late 2004 and was projected to close in 2005.
 Simultaneously, Caesars Entertainment was in the process of being acquired by Harrah's.
 One of the reasons for the sale of the casino was avoiding competition with Harrah's New Orleans once Harrah's had acquired Caesars Entertainment, and, at the time, the Bally's property was its smallest casino.
 In 2006, the Orleans Levee Board was allowed to seize the boat by a federal judge after Columbia Sussex failed to pay $1.3 million in lease payments.
 The court order gave Columbia Sussex 10 days to settle the delinquent debt.
 Later in 2006, voters had the chance to decide whether or not to allow the boat's relocation to St. Mary Parish.
 The boat had been moved from its Lake Pontchartrain location to Mobile, Alabama for repairs after it broke loose from its moorings and slammed into a pier during Hurricane Katrina.